apache/apex-site/src/md/announcements.md

 ## Apex Core release 3.2.0-incubating

 Oct 30, 2015.
-The Apache Apex community is pleased to announce [3.2.0-incubating](/downloads.html) of the Core.
+The Apache Apex community is pleased to announce release [3.2.0-incubating](/downloads.html) of the Core.
 This is the first release of Apex core since incubation.

 Changes: https://github.com/apache/incubator-apex-core/blob/v3.2.0-incubating/CHANGELOG.md